United States Countertop Market Outlook 2025 to 2035

 • Quartz: 68% of buyers' first choice due to the blend of durability, looks, and ease of maintenance.

-• Laminate: 41% opted for affordable options, with sharp growth in Midwest and Southern markets.
+• Laminate: 41% opted for affordable options, with sharp growth in the Midwest and Southern markets.

 Variance:

-• Eco-Friendly Materials: 52% of West Coast contractors preferred recycled and carbon-friendly surfaces compared to 28% across the country.
+• Eco-Friendly Materials: 52% of West Coast contractors prefer recycled and carbon-friendly surfaces, compared to 28% nationwide.

-• Concerns over Affordability: 67% of consumers said price hikes above 10% on premium products could drive them towards budget options.
+• Concerns over Affordability: 67% of consumers stated that price hikes exceeding 10% on premium products could prompt them to opt for budget options.

 Supply Chain & Distribution Challenges